Explore our library for useful information on medications.

 Blood pressure and heart rate: This medication may cause decreases in blood pressure or heart rate.
-If you have low blood pressure or are just starting to take this medication, you should move slowly when you are rising from a reclining to an upright position to reduce the risk of dizziness.
+If you have low blood pressure or are just starting to take this medication, you should move slowly when you are rising from a sitting or lying down position to reduce the risk of dizziness.

 Drowsiness and reduced alertness: Guanfacine may affect the mental or physical abilities needed to perform tasks that require special attention.
 Have your child avoid riding a bike, operating machinery, or performing other hazardous tasks until you have determined how this medication affects your child.